softwaredeveloper/magento2-gulpfile/README.md

          }
         };

-src:  Array of theme and modules you want to compile in format "vendor/<Vendor>/<Module-name>"
+* src:  Array of theme and modules you want to compile in format "vendor/<Vendor>/<Module-name>"

-dest: Path in pub/static of your theme
+* dest: Path in pub/static of your theme

-area: area, one of (frontend|adminhtml|doc),
+* area: Area, one of (frontend|adminhtml|doc),

-name: theme name in format theme-name,
+* name: Theme name in format theme-name,

-locale: locale,
+* locale: Locale (ie. en_US),

-files: Files to compile
+* files: Array of files to compile

 Commands